 Subscriptions for Class F Fund units will only be accepted through registered dealers.
 Registered dealers may, at their discretion, charge purchasers a front-end sales commission of up to 5% of the subscription amount which will be deducted from the gross subscription order and paid by the purchaser.
-The dealer fee will also be deducted from the subscription amount, being the gross subscription order less any front-end sales commission and any dealer fee, will then be invested into the Fund.
-There is no sales commission or dealer fee on purchases of Class F Fund units.
+The dealer fee will also be deducted from the subscription and paid directly by the purchaser to the registered dealer.
+The net subscription amount, being the gross subscription order less any front-end sales commission and any dealer fee, will then be invested into the Fund.
+There is no sales commission or dealer fee on purchases of Class F Fund units, Class 1 Fund units, or Class S Fund units.